Retour

 • Poema Newland (Kite surfing – supported since 2020) is a member of the France team and is the French number two.
 Having won a silver medal at the 2018 Youth Olympic Games in Buenos Aires (Argentina), she lived up to everybody’s expectations by becoming European champion in 2021.
 A successful 2023 with a French Championship title and third place at the European Championship.

 • Fabien Lamirault (Paralympic table tennis – supported since 2020) has retained his two Paralympic singles and doubles championship titles won in Tokyo.
-That takes his total tally up to six Paralympic medals, including four golds won over three events.
+That takes his total to 8 Paralympic medals, including four golds won over three events.
 Fabien managed the year quite magnificently – quite a feat after some excellent achievements in Tokyo: in 2022, he became class 2 world champion for the third time.
 In 2023, he wins two more medals at the European Championship.
-In 2024, his aim will be to retain his paralympic titles for the third edition.
+In 2024, he won two bronze medals in single and double.

 • Emmanuelle Mörch (Wheelchair Tennis – supported since 2024), is France's number two wheelchair tennis player.
 She became paraplegic when she was 18 years old after a snowboarding accident.
 Emmanuelle then embraced a double challenge: she began her career as a top-level athlete and at the same time started at the Centrale Paris engineering school.